[Coronavirus] Coronavirus: Spain's lockdown will 'last more than 15 days'

 Spain is also taking part in an accelerated joint procurement procedure, which is being coordinated by the European Commission to ensure an adequate supply of protective equipment across member states.

-Military forces are prepared to deploy and operate emergency health facilities, like field hospitals, in the most affected areas of the country, Spanish newspaper El Mundo reports.
+Military forces are prepared to deploy and operate emergency health facilities, such as field hospitals, in the most affected areas of the country, Spanish newspaper El Mundo reports.

 Additionally, all educative centres, non-essential shops, bars, cafes, restaurants, stadiums, cinemas and museums have been closed since Saturday.